FlavScents AInsights Entry for (E)-2-hexenal (CAS: 6728-26-3)

 2. Sensory Profile

-(E)-2-hexenal is renowned for its potent green, leafy odor, reminiscent of freshly cut grass, green apples, and unripe fruit.
-It is often described as having a high intensity and sharp diffusion, making it an impactful top note in both flavors and fragrances.
-The odor threshold is relatively low, allowing it to be perceived at minimal concentrations, although specific threshold values are not consistently reported in the literature.
-Its sensory role is typically as an impact note, providing freshness and a natural green character to formulations.
+(E)-2-hexenal is renowned for its potent green, leafy odor, reminiscent of freshly cut grass, green apples, and unripe fruits.
+It is a high-impact aroma compound with a strong, diffusive character.
+The odor threshold is relatively low, making it effective even at minimal concentrations.
+Its sensory role often includes providing freshness and a natural green note to flavor and fragrance compositions.

 Citation hooks: FlavScents; peer-reviewed sensory literature